particle-iot/docs/src/content/tutorials/asset-tracking/geofencing.md

 includeDefinitions: [api-helper, api-helper-config, api-helper-json, api-helper-tracker, codemirror, zip]
 ---

+# Geofencing

-Particle Edge Geofencing is an Asset Tracker feature enabling customers to create a virtual geographic boundary and evaluate entry and exit from the zone.
+Particle Edge Geofencing is an Asset Tracker feature that enables customers to create virtual geographic boundaries and evaluate entries and exits from the zone.

 ![Geofence graphic](/assets/images/tracker/geofence.png)